-At the beginning of a new year – and, indeed, a new decade – it makes sense for small businesses to assess the landscape.
+When looking at what the future holds it makes sense for small businesses to assess the landscape.
 Small businesses account for 99.9% of all UK enterprises and contribute nearly £2 trillion to the annual economy, so their importance can’t be overstated.

 To remain successful, and to thrive in an environment that is not only increasingly competitive but continues to evolve and alter by the day, it is necessary to assess trends, to understand what other businesses in the same space are doing to remain relevant, and to look ahead so as to figure out what will keep you ahead of the game.

-Let’s take a look at what businesses need to be keeping an eye on throughout 2020, and how they can prepare themselves to thrive and grow as we move into a new – and potentially very exciting – year.
+Let’s take a look at what businesses need to be keeping an eye on and how they can prepare themselves to thrive and grow as we move into a new phase

 According to research, more than seven in 10 people say that they will only be willing to deal with company marketing if the material is personalised and tailored to them as an individual.
 So, if businesses are to get their marketing collateral read by the customers and potential customers that matter, they need to figure out the most efficient ways to enhance their message.
 And when you look at the latest research by Gartner, which suggests that profits can be increased by as much as 15 percent through smart personalisation, it really makes sense that small businesses make it a priority.